Jump to:

 Jammed FingerStriking the end of the finger while fully extendedPain, swelling at the joint, difficulty bending and tenderness over the jointIce, rest, and buddy taping to adjacent fingerAs tolerated with buddy tape

-Finger FractureForce of contact overwhelming strength of bone (i.e., against ball, ground, or helmet)Pain, tenderness over the bone, and deformityIce, splint, and radiographic imagingAfter reduction, and wearing appropriate protection until healed
+Finger FractureForce of contact overwhelming strength of bone (e.g., against ball, ground, or helmet)Pain, tenderness over the bone, and deformityIce, splint, and radiographic imagingAfter reduction, and wearing appropriate protection until healed

-Mallet FingerImpact on tip of finger leading to rupture of extensor mechanism of Distal Interphalangeal (DIP) jointInability to extend DIP jointSplinting in extension for 6-8 weeksAs tolerated in splint which must be worn at all times
+Mallet FingerImpact on tip of finger leading to rupture of extensor mechanism of DIP jointInability to actively extend DIP jointSplinting in extension for 6-8 weeksAs tolerated in splint which must be worn at all times

-Finger DislocationForce on finger overwhelming ligaments and causes joint displacementPain and deformity, most common at Proximal Interphalangeal (PIP) jointReduction may require local anesthesia, and radiographic evaluation.
+Finger DislocationForce on finger overwhelming ligaments causing joint displacementPain and deformity, most common at PIP jointReduction may require local anesthesia and radiographic evaluation.
 In some cases, the injury may require surgical repair.After proper evaluation, use of buddy tape or splint as determined by physician

-Jersey FingerForce of grasp with object (i.e., jersey) pulling away, causing avulsion of the flexor digitorum profundusPain and inability to flex DIP jointOperative repairPost-operatively with mitten-type splint, but without any active gripping for 10-12 weeks
+Jersey FingerForce of grasp with object (e.g., jersey) pulling away, causing avulsion of the flexor digitorum profundusPain and inability to actively flex DIP jointOperative repairPost-operatively with mitten-type splint, but without any active gripping for 10-12 weeks

 Scaphoid FractureFall on outstretched handPain from wrist motion, tenderness at “snuff box”Splinting/casting for non-displaced fracture, but displaced fractures will require operative repairProper protection to be worn until healed